rbms-bsc/DCRMR/_pages/General-Rules/Prescribed-punctuation.md

 <a name="0.3.1">0.3.1</a> Precede each mark of prescribed punctuation by a space and follow it by a space, with the following exceptions: the comma, period, closing parenthesis, and closing square bracket are not preceded by a space; the opening parenthesis and opening square bracket are not followed by a space.

+<a name="0.3.1.1">0.3.1.1</a> If adjacent elements are to be enclosed in square brackets, each is enclosed in its own pair of square brackets.

 <a name="0.3.2">0.3.2</a> End paragraphs with normal punctuation (usually the period).

 <a name="0.3.3">0.3.3</a> If an entire element is omitted from the bibliographic description (e.g., because it is not present in the source), also omit its corresponding prescribed punctuation.
 Do not use the mark of omission.